-I believe natural products are better for us, our pets and the environment which is why all Vita Canis products are plant-based, 100% natural and against animal testing.
+I believe natural products are better for us, our pets and the environment.
+This is why all Vita Canis products are plant-based, 100% natural and against animal testing.

-You may have noticed that I don’t have the leaping bunny and vegan product logo on my bottles… yet, but I’m always very conscious about what I put into my products as well as what I use for myself and my dogs.
+You may have noticed that I don’t have the leaping bunny and vegan product logo on my bottles… yet!
+However, I’m always very conscious about what I put into my products as well as what I use for myself and my dogs.

 A natural product is a chemical compound or substance produced by a living organism that is found in nature.
 In the broadest sense, natural products include any substance produced by life.
-It’s safe to say then that plant-based products, like oils, essential oils, butters, etc. are natural, plant-based and vegan obviously.
-Pretty straight forward wouldn’t you agree?
+It’s safe to say then that plant-based products, like oils, essential oils, butters, etc. are natural, plant-based, and vegan obviously.
+Pretty straightforward forward wouldn’t you agree?

 A vegan product is a product without the addition of any animal products or by-products but vegan doesn’t necessarily mean natural.
-Some of the animal-derived ingredients are not always replaced by botanical, plant-based ingredients so instead, they are often substituted with synthetic ingredients made in laboratories.
+Some of the animal-derived ingredients are not always replaced by botanical, plant-based ingredients so instead.
+However, they are often substituted with synthetic ingredients made in laboratories.

 This is why the word ‘natural’ is the most overused word, not only in the beauty industry but also in pet care products.